On the Convexity of Image of a Multidimensional Quadratic Map: Connection with the joint numerical range

-The two criteria for convexity formulated above lack in elegance.
-The need to introduce the auxiliary map $f$ suggests there might be a better way to establish convexity of ${\mathcal F}(\mathcal A)$.
-We leave the task of formulating the criteria for convexity free of any reference to $f$ and $A_i,v_i$ for the future.
+The two new sufficient conditions for convexity formulated above invoke auxiliary map $f$.
+We leave the task of formulating these criteria for convexity of ${\mathcal F}(\mathcal A)$ free of any reference to $f$ and $A_i,v_i$ for the future.